LorenzoFRR/Personal-Budget-Dashboard/README.md

 It is important to mention that the Target Contribution, Target Deadline and Text for the User´s Manual inputs are provided within the Python script in the ‘DEFINING DASHBOARD INPUTS’ section.

-## Importing Data from a Google Sheets Spreadsheet into the Dashboard
+## Importing Data into the Dashboard
 It could be done through two different alternatives.
 The first is simply loading the data as a csv file using pd.read_csv(path).
 The CSV file is included in the repository as 'Personal Budget Control - Table View.csv'.
 And the second alternative is using a Google Sheets through the Google Cloud Platform API.
 You can access the Google Sheets template using the following link: https://docs.google.com/spreadsheets/d/12wnR-ZyOC_Pssr-Uj4GLOJNxQyToD9azkv8rjKhx8yc/edit?usp=sharing

-The second alternative (Google Sheets) follows a pretty simple step by step process, wich is covered bellow:
+The second alternative (Google Sheets) follows a pretty simple step by step process, which is covered bellow:

-To import data from a Google Sheets spreadsheet into a Dash-created dashboard, follow these steps:
+To import data from a Google Sheets spreadsheet into the Plotly Dash dashboard, follow these steps:

 1. **Create a project on Google Cloud Platform (GCP) and enable the Google Sheets and Google Drive APIs**:
     - Go to the [Google Cloud Console](https://console.cloud.google.com/).